 Problems with obtaining unbiased causal effects can arise, however, if the genetic instruments exhibit horizontal pleiotropy (HP), where they influence the outcome through a pathway other than the exposure (2).
-The extent of this phenomenon is not to be understated, and many methods have been developed that attempt to reliably obtain unbiased causal estimates under specific models of HP (3–6).
-It is considered best practice to report estimates from all available methods as sensitivity analyses when presenting causal estimates, however this strategy is not necessarily optimal for several reasons.
-First, if different methods disagree it is not possible to know which is correct because the true nature of HP exhibited by the instruments is not known.
+The extent of this phenomenon is not to be understated, and many methods have been developed that attempt to reliably obtain unbiased causal estimates under specific models of HP (3–6,8,12).
+It is considered best practice to report estimates from all available methods as sensitivity analyses when presenting causal estimates because different pleiotropic models can then be evaluated.
+However it is also desirable to consolidate across methods under some circumstances.
+First, it could be of interest to make causal effect estimates for thousands of traits, in which case a critical evaluation of each causal estimate of interest may not be possible or convenient.
 Second, though the IVW approach is most statistically powerful under no HP, it can have high false negative or low true positive rates in the presence of HP compared to other methods.
-Given that pleiotropy has been hypothesised to be universal (11,12), defaulting to the IVW method in the first instance and using other methods as sensitivity analyses may not be appropriate.
-Third, the available methods do not cover all possible models of HP, and therefore an automated method for instrument selection may be necessary.
-Fourth, it could be of interest to make causal effect estimates for thousands of traits, in which case a critical evaluation of each causal estimate of interest may not be possible or convenient.
+Pleiotropy has been hypothesised to be universal (13), though the degree to which this may be the case is contested (14,15), hence defaulting to the IVW method in the first instance and using other methods as sensitivity analyses may not be appropriate.
+Third, if different methods disagree it is not possible to know which is correct because the true nature of HP exhibited by the instruments is not known.
+Fourth, the available methods do not cover all possible models of HP, and therefore an automated method for instrument selection may be necessary.

 In this paper we introduce two innovations towards improving the reliability of MR estimates.
 First, we introduce an approach to discard genetic variants that are likely to be invalid.
 Second, we hypothesised that characteristics of the summary data could indicate which method would be most reliable, and we introduce new machine learning approaches that attempt to automate both instrument and method selection.
-Using curated GWAS summary data for thousands of phenotypes (10), we use these new methods to construct a graph of millions of causal estimates.
-We consider this to be a 'first draft' of the causal map of the human phenome, but raise caution throughout that its interpretation is far from straightforward, and that future corrections and refinements will inevitably follow.
+Using curated GWAS summary data for thousands of phenotypes (11), we use these new methods to construct a graph of millions of causal estimates.
+Motivated by the recent avalanche (16) of 2SMR publications, often with repeating (17,18) or contradicting (19,20) conclusions despite using the same data, we developed a graph database to represent these estimates in a consistent manner.
+We consider this to be a 'working draft' of the causal map of the human phenome, but raise caution throughout that its interpretation is far from straightforward, and that future corrections and refinements will inevitably follow as data grows and 2SMR methods evolve.

 Methods